 Future food is something that we need to think about right away.
-Environment is dealing with lots of things currently.
+The environment is dealing with lots of things currently.
 Food has the third biggest impact on earth’s ecological cycle and environmental condition after energy and transport.
-But the good part is people are taking interest in what is good and what is bad.
+But the good part is people are taking an interest in what is good and what is bad.
 They want to know if their actions have negative or positive impacts.

 By 2050 it is estimated that the world population will go up to 10 BILLION People, and sustaining them with unlimited food choices is a very big challenge currently.
-Just to fulfill our desires of eating something continuously which has a negative effect on the planet is a selfish act of dietary habit.
+Just to fulfil our desires of eating something continuously which has a negative effect on the planet is a selfish act of dietary habit.

 Related : WHAT IS SUSTAINABILITY